jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 * How I would construct an online learning module to teach PivotTables in Python

 ## Pivoting Perspective
-For readers who may not know, PivotTables are a way to visualize information in spreadsheets to try to find trends.
-For example, you can take all the information in a source spreadsheet tagged with the same value in a column and find how the numbers compare between those tags.
+For readers who may not know, PivotTables are a way to visualize information in spreadsheets to find trends.

 It makes a lot more sense when you see it, so in the same grand tradition as my Python professor, I will demonstrate using my custom Pokemon stats spreadsheet (with information only through Generation 8, alas).